Jollyfant/EIDA-Federator-II/README.md

 # EIDA-Federator-II
-2nd prototype for a streaming federator using NodeJS
+Prototype for a streaming EIDA federator using NodeJS.
+Currently supports `FDSNWS-Dataselect` and `FDSNWS-Station`.
+Only GET requests are currently supported.